bronwencc/prioritizing-gui/how-to-get_one_choice.md

     app = SimpleApp()

     #creates a QMessageBox with no icon (an icon would be a warning or question mark)
-    #and with the given or default title and message text
+    #and with the title and message text
     box = qt_widgets.QMessageBox(qt_widgets.QMessageBox.NoIcon, title, message, qt_widgets.QMessageBox.NoButton)

     #"Accept" button and "Reject" button are added, labeled with the text from choices
     #Underlying the buttons are AcceptRole (first item in choices) and RejectRole buttons (second item in choices)
     box.addButton(choices[0], qt_widgets.QMessageBox.AcceptRole)